-A variety of IoHT technologies paired with telemedicine approaches increase patient engagement and provide them with a more personalized and efficient treatment.
+A variety of IoHT technologies paired with telemedicine approaches increase patient engagement and provide them with a more personalized and efficient service.
 Remote patient monitoring, smart hospitals, and home care solutions enhance access to healthcare services which is particularly vital for the elderly.

 The application of the Internet of Health Things accelerates data processing, which reduces the time for diagnosis and decision-making.
 Ultimately, it drives better patient outcomes and boosts the overall patient experience.

 Supporting treatment with IoT solutions for RPM, assisted living, or chronic care management, healthcare providers can consult and monitor patients in real-time.
 It drastically decreases the number of offline visits, hospital stays, and readmissions.
-All this leads to the reduction of the overall cost of treatment.
+All this leads to the reduction of the overall cost of services.

 While the Internet of Things provides a multitude of opportunities to collect a trove of valuable data, it also allows medical specialists to analyze electronic health records and get meaningful insights.
 Empowering clinical trials and studies, IoHT propels progress in the healthcare industry.

 On top of that, IoT, AI, and ML technologies working together can automate workflows, assist with disease prediction, and suggest treatment options.
 Thereby, the Internet of Medical Things advances the efficiency of the delivered care.